etsraphael/NocturneIntelligence/README.md

 ## Disclaimer and Liability

-> **Important**: Nocturne AI is a **research and educational tool** meant to guide and assist users in understanding financial markets.
+> **Important**: Nocturne Intelligence is a **research and educational tool** meant to guide and assist users in understanding financial markets.
 It does **not** guarantee any profits or the prevention of losses.
 While we make every effort to provide accurate information and reliable functionality, **use the system at your own risk**.

 - Stock trading and investing involve **significant risk** of loss.
 - Past performance of any strategy does not guarantee future results.
 - Always consult with a qualified financial advisor or conduct thorough personal research before making investment decisions.
-- The maintainers and contributors of Nocturne AI **will not be held liable** for any financial losses or damages resulting from the use of this software.
+- The maintainers and contributors of Nocturne Intelligence **will not be held liable** for any financial losses or damages resulting from the use of this software.

 ---